NACLab/ngc-learn/docs/museum/model_museum.md

 access/run historical models and agents built with ngc-learn to perform different experimental tasks.

+Please refer to the [table of contents](../museum/index.rst) for walkthroughs on using and running various historical models in the museum.

 ## References
-<b>[1]</b> Ororbia, Alexander G. "Brain-inspired machine intelligence: A survey of neurobiologically-plausible credit assignment." arXiv preprint arXiv:2312.09257 (2023).
+<b>[1]</b> Ororbia, Alexander G. "Brain-inspired machine intelligence: A survey
+of neurobiologically-plausible credit assignment." arXiv preprint arXiv:2312.09257 (2023).